Division of the Mongol Empire: Golden Horde

 The Golden Horde was founded by Batu, son of Jochi, in 1243.
-The Golden Horde included the Volga region, mountains of Ural, the steppes of the northern Black Sea, Fore-Caucasus, Western Siberia, Aral Sea and Irtysh bassin, and held principalities of Rus in tributary relations.
+The Golden Horde included the Volga region, the Ural Mountains, the steppes of the northern Black Sea, the North Caucasus, Western Siberia, the Aral Sea and Irtysh basin, and held principalities of Rus' in tributary relations.

 The capital was initially Sarai Batu and later Sarai Berke.
-This extensive empire weakened under rivalry of the descendants of Batu and split into Kazakh Khanate, Khanate of Kazan, Astrakhan Khanate, Crimean Khanate, Siberia Khanate, Great Horde, Nogai Horde and White Horde during the 15th century.
-A unified Rus conquered Khanate of Kazan in 1552, Astrakhan Khanate in 1556, Siberia Khanate in 1582, and the Russian Empire conquered Crimean Khanate in 1783.
+This extensive empire weakened under rivalry of the descendants of Batu and split into the Kazakh Khanate, the Khanate of Kazan, the Astrakhan Khanate, the Crimean Khanate, the Khanate of Sibir, the Great Horde, the Nogai Horde and the White Horde during the 15th century.
+A unified Russia conquered Kazan in 1552, the Astrakhan Khanate in 1556, the Khanate of Sibir in 1598, and the Crimean Khanate in 1783.

 Chagatai Khanate

 The Chagatai Khanate separated in 1266 and covered Central Asia, Lake Balkhash, Kashgaria, Afghanistan and Zhetysu.
 It was split between settled Transoxania (Ma Wara'un-Nahr) in the west and nomadic Moghulistan in the east.
-It is claimed that parts of them still spoke Mongolian until the late 16th century.

-Moghulistan gained strength during the rule of Timur (1395–1405), a warlord from Barlas clan.
-Timur defeated Tokhtamysh Khan of Golden Horde in 1395 and deprived him of Fore-Caucasus.
-He destroyed the army of the Ottoman sultan near Ankara, the event which delayed an Ottoman conquest of the Byzantine Empire for half a century.
-The Timurid Empire fragmented shortly after he died.

-Timur's grandson Ulugh Beg (1409–1449) ruled Transoxania and during his rule trade and economy of Transoxania achieved significant development.
-Ulugh Beg built an astronomical observatory near Samarkand in 1429 and wrote his work Zij-i-Sultani, which comprises the theories of astronomy and a catalogue of over 1000 stars with their precise positions on the celestial sphere.